What is RCS messaging and how to use it in conversational messaging?

 4. Provide suggestions to steer users

-Appearing as chips at the bottom of messages suggested actions and replies are great new features that come built into RCS chat.
-Utilizing these actions and reply chips will help the user navigate the conversation by keeping the momentum and ensuring the conversation flows.
+Suggested actions and replies are great new features that come built into RCS.
+Utilizing these actions and reply capabilities will help the user navigate the conversation by keeping the momentum and ensuring the conversation flows.

 5. Your RCS chatbot should reflect the brand